In trying to develop, countries can either look inwards or outwards.

 Inward looking policies did generate some short term benefits, such as the protection of infant and declining industries; job creation; increased income and preserving traditional ways of life.
 However, the consensus is that the challenges of globalisation require a more outward looking approach.

-An outward looking strategy is seen as a more modern approach to development, and one that relies less on government intervention.
+An outward looking strategy, such as promoting tourism, is seen as a more modern approach to development, and one that relies less on government intervention.
 A number of important global events forced many developing countries to become outward looking, including a rising development gap between countries adopting inward and outward looking policies.
 In addition, the collapse of communism created an opportunity to adopt more outward looking policies.
 Those that have adopted them, including India and China, clearly benefitted from increasingly outward looking policies in terms of growth rates and reduced poverty.

 The benefits of outward looking policies